iPlumb3r/EntangledBootstrap/2_Implementations/ReadMe.md

 Implementations
 ==

-The EBR is potentially available using differents technologies
+The EBR is currently & potentially available using differents technologies ...
+... where each technology focus on a given "main driven" (either "semantic", either "distribution")

 <table>
     <thead>